Best Low Kick Sticks – 3 Options to Improve your shot!

 - Length: 59 and 62 (based on the flex of the stick)

 Difference between Low and Mid Kick Point

-With a low kick point, a hockey stick will bend farther down the stick than a mid kick point which will bend the majority of the stick.
+With one of the best low-kick hockey stick options above, the lumber will bend farther down the stick than a mid kick point which will bend the majority of the stick.

 Using a low-kick point, the stick will release the puck quickly, because less of the stick has to return to straight.
 This makes for a quick shot, but not a powerful shot.
 This is why hockey players who like a swift wrist shot prefer the low kick sticks over mid kick sticks.
 With a mid kick stick, slap shots are more powerful, simply because the stick returns to straight with more power than a low kick stick does.